Beware of Summertime Pests

 Worms

-Heartworm isn’t the only type of worm to be worried about in the summer months.
-Hookworms, whipworms, roundworms, and even tapeworms present a serious threat to your animal companion!
-Fortunately, a quality heartworm preventative will keep these pests at bay—if your pet is in need of a worm preventative, contact your vet’s office right away.
+Be aware of summertime pests—heartworm isn’t the only type of worm to be concerned about during the warmer months.
+Hookworms, whipworms, roundworms, and even tapeworms pose a serious risk to your animal companion!
+Fortunately, a quality heartworm preventative will also protect against these parasites.
+If your pet requires a worm preventative, it’s wise to contact your vet’s office immediately.

 Botflies